At-Home Masking in 1.2.3. The Best Way to Brighten Up, and Clean Up Skin in Between Studio Facials

 • A week before treatment, discontinue aspirin or ibuprofen and take Tylenol for pain relief instead.

-• A week before treatment discontinue Fish oils, Omega complexes, vitamin E, and St. Johns Wort.
+• A week before treatment discontinue Fish oils and Omega complexes, vitamin E and St. Johns Wort-they are blood thinners.

 • 48 hours before treatment, reduce or discontinue garlic and alcohol consumption.